-525.451 Introduction to Electric Power Systems This course introduces and explains fundamentals of electrical power systems design and engineering.
+525.451 Introduction to Electric Power Systems

+This course introduces and explains fundamentals of electrical power systems design and engineering.
 Phasors and their application to power systems analysis are reviewed.
 The concept of the per-unit system is introduced and applied to circuit calculations.
 Transformers and their application to electrical power transmission and distribution systems will be covered.
 Transmission line parameters, their calculation, and transmission line modeling are introduced.
+Steady-state operation of transmission lines is modeled and investigated.
 Power flow analysis computational techniques are covered.
 Short-circuit analysis and the method of symmetrical components are introduced.
 The concept of power system protection and the role of automatic relays will be covered.
-Transient stability of power systems will be discussed.
+Primary and secondary distribution systems and substations are introduced.
 Renewable energy generation and the integration of renewable energy into the modern power grid will be introduced.

-Prerequisites: A course in electrical networks and a course in linear algebra and matrix operations.
+Prerequisites: Course in electrical networks and a course in linear algebra and matrix operations.
+MATLAB required software.
 Instructor: Alvandi

-525.454 Communications Circuits Laboratory

-This online laboratory-based course focuses on modulation/ demodulation (MODEM) aspects of wireless communications systems.
+525.454 Communications Circuits Laboratory This online laboratory-based course focuses on modulation/ demodulation (MODEM) aspects of wireless communications systems.
 This course is designed to enhance the student's understanding of fundamental communications waveforms and to present methods commonly used to process them.
 Students will be exposed to various implementations of MODEM circuits used to process waveforms such as FM, FSK, PSK, and QAM.
 All work is performed remotely via Internet access to the remote laboratory facility located at the Johns Hopkins University.
 Following an introduction to this remote laboratory implementation, students will conduct a series of laboratory exercises designed to enhance their understanding of material presented in communications engineering courses.
 Course modules involve the characterization of waveforms and MODEM circuits through lecture, laboratory exercises, analysis, and online discussion.
 Materials required for this course include a broadband Internet connection, web browser, word processing software (e.g., MS Word or equivalent), and analysis software (e.g., MATLAB or equivalent) used to process and present data collected.